Discover how a car can assess the distance with another vehicle in real-time.

 This technology is essential in the perception pipeline of autonomous vehicles.
 If the algorithm can detect the distance that separates us from an obstacle in front, it can adapt its speed and make appropriate decisions, such as an emergency brake if needed.

 You can watch the final result on Youtube.

 Let’s get right into it!
 But before, let me provide some context about sensor fusions.
 There are different types of sensor fusion.

-Combining data from a camera with a LiDAR or any other sensor is called low-level sensor fusion.
+Combining data from a camera with a or any other sensor is called low-level sensor fusion.
 This is because the fusion is on raw data before performing object detection.

 If we finally perform sensor fusion after object detection on the camera and the LiDAR, we talk about mid-level sensor fusion.